Looking for the best pizza in Brooklyn to try? We have compiled the best Brooklyn pizza that you must try. Tasted tested

 - The Dangerfield— Béchamel, pork & veal meatballs, ricotta, provel, & garlic chips

 - & more!

 Speedy Romeo’s absolutely has some of Brooklyn’s best pizza.
 The restaurant has an awesome vintage feel and even better food, which is why it’s also one of our favorite restaurants in Clinton Hill.

 Speedy Romeo’s has gluten-free and vegan options.

 If you look to Barstool to help you choose your next pizza spot, look no further.
 Di Fara was given one of the top scores ever by Barstool’s Dave Portnoy, a 9.4/10.
-And if that’s not enough to get you to try Di Fara, keep reading.
+And if that’s not enough to get you to try Di Fara, keep reading as this is not only one of the most famous places for pizza in Brooklyn but all of NYC.

-Also considered one of the spots for the best pizza in Brooklyn, Di Fara opened up in 1965 in the neighborhood of Midwood.
+Di Fara opened up in 1965 in the neighborhood of Midwood.
 It’s also well known for its high cost (although I feel like Williamsburg slice shops are comparable) and often even higher wait time.

 Sometimes you can expect to wait over an hour to get your food, but that’s the price we pay for the best Brooklyn pizza.
 But if you go on a weekday you may luck out.

 Be ready to eat your pizza on the sidewalk as there is no counter or anywhere to sit.

 Here you can get both by the slice and entire pies at Di Fara, featuring quality ingredients.
 They offer regular pies, square pies, white pies, and then some specialty pies.